MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 ## 2 - Add a managed identity to your cluster

-There are two types of managed identities: system-assigned and user-assigned.
+To add a managed identity to your cluster, see one of the following guides:

+* [Add a system-assigned managed identity](../../../configure-managed-identities-cluster.md#add-a-system-assigned-identity)
+* [Add a user-assigned managed identity](../../../configure-managed-identities-cluster.md#add-a-user-assigned-identity)

 A system-assigned identity is tied to your cluster and gets deleted when the cluster is deleted.
 Only one system-assigned identity is allowed per Azure Data Explorer cluster.
 A user-assigned managed identity is a standalone Azure resource.
 Multiple user-assigned identities can be assigned to your cluster.

-To add a managed identity to your cluster, see one of the following guides:

-* [Add a system-assigned managed identity](../../../configure-managed-identities-cluster.md#add-a-system-assigned-identity)
-* [Add a user-assigned managed identity](../../../configure-managed-identities-cluster.md#add-a-user-assigned-identity)

 ## 3 - Set the managed identity policy

-To allow the managed identity to perform continuous export, you must set a [ManagedIdentity policy](../managed-identity-policy.md) with `AutomatedFlows` listed under the `AllowedUsages` field of the [ManagedIdentity policy object](../managed-identity-policy.md#the-managedidentity-policy-object).
+To allow the managed identity to perform continuous export, you must set a [ManagedIdentity policy](../managed-identity-policy.md) with `AutomatedFlows` specified in the `AllowedUsages` field of the policy object.

 To set the policy, run the following command, replacing `<DatabaseName>` with the name of the database that contains the external table and `<objectId>` with the managed identity object ID: